14 Best Candy Stores for New York City Kids

 This beloved local spot offers homemade truffles, plus chocolate-covered strawberries, Oreos, and pretzels, as well as DIY supplies to create your own treats.
 The shop also stocks party favors and cakes for special occasions.
 You won't find penny candy here, but kids will still love poring over the glass-case displays.

-Visit the website for complete list of locations.
+Visit the website for a complete list of locations.

-For the true Dylan's experience, the Upper East Side location is a must-visit, but this candy lovers' paradise has expanded to include stores at Hudson Yards, in Union Square, and even mini-outposts in spots like Columbus Circle's Turnstyle Market.
-It seemingly sells every kind of sweet imaginable.
+For the true Dylan's experience, the Upper East Side location is a must-visit, but this candy lovers' paradise has expanded to include stores at Hudson Yards, and even mini-outposts in spots like Columbus Circle's Turnstyle Market.
+It seemingly sells every sweet imaginable.
 The selection is hard to beat, and many of the treats are imaginative.
 The Candy Cafe at its flagship store serves a selection of sundaes and frozen sweets.

 Economy Candy on the Lower East Side might be the best candy store in New York City.
-Photo by inspire_me_design via Instagram.
+Photo courtesy of the store

 108 Rivington Street